Statement on Slavery and Human Trafficking

 Global Citizenship | Contacts

-This Statement was issued on 29 June 2023 on behalf of White & Case LLP, a New York state registered limited liability partnership, White & Case LLP and White & Case (Europe) LLP, limited liability partnerships incorporated under English law and White & Case EMEA Services Limited, a private limited company incorporated under English law.
-This Statement constitutes the slavery and human trafficking statement for the financial year ended 31 December 2022 (the “Statement”) for those White & Case entities, and it was reviewed and approved by White & Case’s Executive Committee on 29 June 2023 in accordance with the provisions of Section 54(1) of the UK Modern Slavery Act 2015.
+This Statement was issued on 27 June 2024 on behalf of White & Case LLP, a New York state registered limited liability partnership, White & Case LLP and White & Case (Europe) LLP, limited liability partnerships incorporated under the laws of England and Wales, White & Case EMEA Services Limited, a private limited company incorporated under the laws of England and Wales and White & Case, an Australian general partnership.
+This Statement was prepared in consultation with the above White & Case entities and constitutes the modern slavery and human trafficking statement for the financial year ended 31 December 2023 (the "Statement") for those White & Case entities.
+References to "we", "us" or "our" are references to each of those five entities.1

 1. Introduction